mustafapoonawala95/Robust-control-project/README.md

 project is divided in 2 parts, namely A and B. Part A consists of designing the closed loop system with the design requirements mentioned, using full state feedback first, and then using output feedback with Acceleration and pitch rate as the outputs

+In part B, the designed closed loop system is then incorporated in the guidance law and minimum miss distance is evaluated.
+At this time changes in design are made if required.
+To aid in the design process, design charts are created at all significant points.